 Winter Camping at Indiana State Parks

 Camping is available year-round at Indiana State Parks.
-Registrations are on a walk-in basis and should be made at the park office or the gate.
+Reservations can be made year-round so you can see what camping loops and sites are open for winter camping and reserve a site if you choose to.
+Walk-in registrations are still accepted, and can made at the park office or the gate.
 Some campground loops may be closed.
 Check with the property office when planning your visit.
 View this information in PDF format.

 - Primitive camping sites are available at all state park campgrounds during winter, offering full exposure to the elements for hardy, experienced campers.